xebialabs-community/xld-terraform-enterprise-plugin/README.md

-the plugin offers an annotation if the 2 variables (input/output) have the same name: `<<module` this annotation can be used with the `inputVariables` and `inputHCLVariables` properties.
+the plugin offers an annotation if the 2 variables (input/output) have the same name: `<<module` this annotation can be used with the `inputVariables` and `inputHCLVariables` properties. this annotation is also manage to new types inheriting from `terraform.MapInputVariable` type. (cf [samples/synthetic.xm](samples/synthetic.xml))

 ```
  modules: